kevin-dyer/unity-wc/src/components/unity-text-input/unity-text-input.md

 ## Changelog:

+### v1.3.0
+- Added `prefixedText` property to display a read-only text at the beginning of the input
+- Added `--input-prefixed-text-color` and `--input-prefixed-text-padding` CSS variables

 ### v1.2.3
 - Set input name attribute to the label property as a selector
 - Hardcoded autocmplete to off because it is always displayed in chrome on windows.